Last updated on January 25th, 2024 at 08:28 am

 Recognizing the intersections of gender and other social categories has helped to create a more nuanced and inclusive understanding of the experiences of marginalized communities.

 Impact Of Gender Roles on Society

-The impact of gender roles on society is far-reaching and multifaceted.
+The impact of male and female roles on society is far-reaching and multifaceted.